poke1024/vectorian/mkdocs/docs/sim_token.md

 ```

 Other combinators are possible.
 For example, `MaximumTokenSimilarity` takes the
-highest similarity of a number of given `TokenSimilarity`s for each token.
+highest similarity of a number of given `TokenSim`s for each token.
 Accordingly, `MinimumTokenSimilarity` takes the lowest similarity.

 The following diagram shows all such multi-embedding combinators which are